With Hill House Vintage, Paula Sutton Has Become 2020’s Favorite Influencer

 Advertisement

-Sutton is talking about a photo she posted on April 22, featuring her in a green dress and a straw hat, having a picnic in front of her 19th-century Georgian home.
+Sutton is talking about a photo she posted on 22 April, featuring her in a green dress and a straw hat, having a picnic in front of her 19th-century Georgian home.
 As an image, it’s emblematic of the kind of aspirational cottagecore chic aesthetic (think: Folklore and pies cooling on windowsills and the ubiquitous strawberry-print dress) that can be seen on feeds ranging from Taylor Swift’s to Ina Garten’s, and that was particularly prominent at this point in the pandemic, when so many people turned to social media to catch some glimpses of beauty and hope — with a side of flower-arranging and sourdough-baking thrown in.
-It’s hard to imagine anyone taking offense at Sutton’s photo, but that’s exactly what British writer and editor Liv Siddall did, as she posted a screenshot of it on Twitter, announcing that she was leaving Instagram, and writing: “Let it be known that this was the image that did it.”
-Though Siddall didn’t clarify exactly what about the innocuous photo was so offensive to her, the implication was clear: These kinds of images are fine when posted by young white women, but not by Black women.
-Backlash against Siddall quickly followed, as did a fervent defense of Sutton, whose following skyrocketed in a matter of hours.
+It’s hard to imagine anyone taking offence at Sutton’s photo, but that’s exactly what writer and editor Liv Siddall did, as she posted a screenshot of it on Twitter, announcing that she was leaving Instagram, and writing: “Let it be known that this was the image that did it.”
+Though she didn’t clarify exactly what about the innocuous photo was so offensive to her, the implication to many was clear: These kinds of images are fine when posted by young white women, but not by Black women.
+Backlash against the original tweeter quickly followed, as did a fervent defence of Sutton, whose following skyrocketed in a matter of hours.

 “Life turned upside down.
 I felt very exposed...
 I suddenly was being spoken about in the press.
 I was being spoken about on other people's Instagram accounts, on talk pieces, think pieces, on YouTube.
 I was seeing this person who was me, but almost wasn't me, being spoken about as if it was this different figure,” Sutton says.
 “It was very surreal, totally unexpected, I did feel slightly out of control for a long time and I did have that fight-or-flight instinct: Do I just hide and stop everything or do I just go with this?”